lucav76/Fibry/README.md

 A Distributed Actor System
 ===
-Fibry 2.X is a Distributed Actor System, meaning that it can use multiple machines to run your actors.
-This feature limited at the moment.
+Fibry 2.X is a Distributed Actor System, meaning that it can use multiple machines to run your actors, and they are still able to communicate using the network.
+This feature is experimental at the moment.
 Fibry provides a simple, generic, support to contact (named) actors running on other machines.
-It is based on two principles:
+It is based on these principles: channels (the communication method) and serializers / deserializers (to transmit the message via network).
+It provides some interfaces:
-- RemoteActorChannel: an interface to send messages to named actors running on remote machines; these actors can return a value.
+- **RemoteActorChannel**: an interface to send messages to named actors running on remote machines; these actors can return a value.
-- RemoteActorChannelSendOnly: an interface to send messages to named actors running on remote machines; these actors cannot return any value (e.g. queues).
+- **RemoteActorChannelSendOnly**: an interface to send messages to named actors running on remote machines; these actors cannot return any value (e.g. queues).
-- ChannelSerializer / ChannelDeserializer / ChannelSerDeser: interfaces used for serialization and deserialization of messages
+- **ChannelSerializer** / **ChannelDeserializer** / **ChannelSerDeser**: interfaces used for serialization and deserialization of messages
-In addition, Fibry provides a generic mechanism for **actors discovery**; the only implementation provided is based on UDP multicast, and it is therefore only usable for machines in the same network.
+- **ActorRegistry**, a generic mechanism for **actors discovery**, to discover actors running in another machine

-To make it useful, Fibry provides some implementations:
+Fibry provides also some implementations:
 - **HttpChannel**: implements a channel using HTTP (and you can add your flavour of authentication)
 - **JacksonSerDeser**: serialization and deserialization is done with Jackson (if present, as Fibry does not import it as a dependency)
 - **JavaSerializationSerDeser** and **ObjectSerializerUsingToString**, mainly for testing purposes.
+- **MulticastActorRegistry** or **ActorRegistry.usingMulticast()**: a UDP multicast actors discovery mechanism, only usable for machines in the same network.
 - **TcpChannel**: experimental implementation of a channel using TCP; it is intended to simplify very much the creation of a distributed chat system; it works but though it needs some improvements:
     - Each client named actor can represent a user, and open a permanent TCP channel with a server (e.g. through a load balancer)
     - Server side, multiple servers could listen for connections, using **TcpReceiver.startTcpReceiverProxy()** and attach to other servers using **ActorSystem.addProxy()**